Demfier/idx2numpy_array/README.md

 _Just enter the right path_

-The iamges will be saved in '_.jpg_' format
+The images will be saved in '_.jpg_' format

 And the labels will be saved in '_.npy_' format